milomedia/tilix/_posts/2019-03-16-tilix-joins-smarter-mobility.md

 > The overall vision for Smarter Mobility is to enable members to gain from the strength and power of the network. **Conny Hertzberg, Smarter Mobility Co-founder**

 Smarter Mobility offers its members access to industry expertise, skills and resources, both nationally and internationally.
-Based in Lund, Smarter Mobility is a non-profit knowledge resource hub and expert advisory on transportation, mobility, automotive and e-mobility with a focus on:
+Based in Lund, Sweden, Smarter Mobility is a non-profit knowledge resource hub and expert advisory on transportation, mobility, automotive and e-mobility with a focus on:

 * Services to help member companies collaborate and grow.
 * Provide easy access to leading industry experts, research, resources, and skills.